osg-htc/k8s-hackathon-training/clusters/README.md

 3. Commit your changes to the GitHub repository using the GitHub web UI or your Git workflow of choice.
     N.B. this is a shared repository so you'll want to make sure to rebase any local repository copies frequently!

-4. From your tutorial host, pull in your updates:
+4. From your login host, pull in your updates:

         git pull origin